davisaantos/crossfire/README.md

 FOGOCRUZADO_PASSWORD=YOUR_PASSWORD
 ```

-If you prefer _not_ to use these environment variables, you can still use the credetials [when instantiating a client](#custom-client).
+If you prefer _not_ to use these environment variables, you can still use the credentials [when instantiating a client](#custom-client).

 ## Usage